Peterlight123/portfolio/replit.md

 ### Frontend Architecture

 **Technology Stack:**
-- Pure HTML5, CSS3, and vanilla JavaScript (no frontend framework)
+- Next.js 16.0.4 with App Router for server-side rendering and routing
+- React 19 for component-based UI
-- Bootstrap 5.3.0 for responsive UI components and grid system
+- TypeScript for type safety and better developer experience
-- Bootstrap Icons for iconography
+- Tailwind CSS 4 for utility-first styling
-- AOS (Animate On Scroll) library for scroll animations
+- Framer Motion for animations and transitions
+- next-themes for dark mode implementation
+- Lucide React for modern icon system
-- Google Fonts (Inter family) for typography
+- Inter font family from Google Fonts

 **Page Structure:**
 - Multi-page static site with dedicated pages for different sections (index, about, services, projects, certifications, testimonials, contact, cv, sponsor)